Aline Réveillaud de Lens: Works

 Just before her death in 1925, de Lens published L’étrange aventure d’Aguida (The strange adventure of Aguida).
 This is a collection of three short stories whose narrative scheme is similar: because of some manipulations of their compatriots, Moroccan protagonists find themselves in a difficult situation and are rescued by French couple, easily identifiable with the Réveillaud family.
 Despite this content, which suggests that the writer chooses the colonial perspective, the narrative favours the Moroccan point of view and the presence of the French in Morocco is not unequivocally judged as positive.

 In 1925, after the writer's death, her book Pratiques des harems marocains.
 Sorcelleries, médecine, beauté (Practices of Moroccan harems.
 Witchcraft, medicine, beauty) was published.
 It consists of magic recipes collected by Aline Réveillaud de Lens in harems and is preceded by her introduction.
 These recipes were already published in the journal Maroc Médical.
 The author does not comment on described practices, sometimes absurd from the point of view of medicine and the introduction to the book shows that she respects Moroccans and wants to understand them.

 In 1932, the Revue de Paris published another collection of her short stories Jardins maures (Maurian gardens).
 The real protagonist of the texts is the space and the gardens of the title.
 They become a substitute for living nature and a place that consoles Muslim women living in confinement.

 De Lens was also the author of many articles.
 Sometimes, these are purely ethnographic, such as “La Fête des Aïssaouas à Meknès” (The Feast of Aissaouas in Meknes).
 Sometimes they are propaganda articles, such as "Au Maroc pendant la guerre" (In Morocco during the war), already quoted or "La Main-d’œuvre féminine au Maroc" (The Female Labor Force in Morocco), in which she suggests that Moroccan women living in harems should start working there, which would be profitable for the society.
 Such propaganda is practically absent from her short stories and novels.

-In 2007, the dairy of de Lens was published by La Cause des Livres.
+In 2007, the diary of de Lens was published by La Cause des Livres.
 It was prepared for publication in the 1920s, however, the project fell through due to the death of her husband in 1926.
 Extensive fragments of the diary were used by the Taraud brothers in their novel Les Bien aimées (The Beloved), published in 1932.
 The diary was found among their papers in the manuscript department of the National Library of France by Philippe Lejeune, who was working on his book Le Moi des demoiselles.
 Enquête sur le journal de jeune fille.
 He described in it Aline Réveillaud de Lens and her diary.